 KY SST Resources

-For the 2014 Taxability Matrix, please click here, then select Kentucky from the list of states provided.
+For the 2015 Taxability Matrix and Certificate of Compliance, please click here, then select Kentucky from the list of states provided.

 Kentucky State Specifications for Streamlined Sales Tax Participants - Contacts [PDF - 106KB] (8-28-15)